177boris/oab-cloud-resume-challenge/README.md

 # oab-CRC
-my AWS Cloud Resume Challenge
+My AWS Cloud Resume Challenge

 Built using AWS SAM, Cloudformation (and a few other interesting AWS services) and Github Actions

+Read about it here: https://medium.com/@lanreborishade/aws-cloud-resume-challenge-c2fc3976d746